Thank you for considering adoption!

 We do not do same day adoptions.
 We want to thoroughly review each potential adopter’s application, and we also want the prospective adopter to be able to go home and think about this big decision they are making.
 Also there is often a wait while the animal is being treated for a medical issue and/or awaiting spay/neuter.

-We adopt to neighboring states within a reasonable distance.
-But keep in mind that because we do not do same day adoptions, there are potentially two or more round-trips to the shelter that an adopter will need to make.
+We adopt to neighboring states within a reasonable distance, not to exceed 100 miles.
+Keep in mind that because we do not do same-day adoptions, there are potentially two or more round-trips to the shelter that an adopter will need to make.

 Yes, we always take our animals back!
 This is also stated in the adoption contract.